What Is a Hex Key and How to Use It

 Ball-End Hex Key

-T-Handle Hex Wrench
+T-Handle Hex Key

-T-Handle Hex Wrench
+T-Handle Hex key

-Folding Hex Key Set
+Folding Hex Key

-Folding Hex Key Set
+Folding Hex Key

-Security (Tamper-Resistant) Hex Key
+Security Hex Key

-Security (Tamper-Resistant) Hex Key
+Security Hex Key

 Using a Hex Key on a Garbage Disposal